Francesco Zurolo: Background to the War of Otranto

 During the Ottoman Empire's period of expansion, Mehmet II shortly after conquering Constantinople, decided to invade the Christian kingdoms of Western Europe.
-Between 1476 and 1478, various Turkish forces were sent into northern Italy, including raids into Friuli-Venezia Giulia and Istria (then part of the dominions of the Most Serene Republic of Venice).
+Between 1476 and 1478, various Turkish forces were sent into northern Italy, including raids into Friuli-Venezia Giulia and Istria, then part of the dominions of the Republic of Venice.
 Peace was then established between the two nations in 1479.

 Between May and August 1480, a new Turkish fleet was sent to conquer the island of Rhodes and the Southern Sporades, led by Gedik Ahmed Pasha.
-The Knights of St. John (see Knights Hospitaller), however, managed to repel the siege, and the invading army was forced to retreat again.
+The Knights of St. John, however, managed to repel the siege, and the invading army was forced to retreat again.

-Despite the various failures of the Turkish forces, a new army of Turkish soldiers almost immediately set out from the Albanian coastal city of Vlora and arrived in Puglia.
+Despite the various failures of the Ottoman forces, a new army of Turkish soldiers almost immediately set out from the Albanian coastal city of Vlora and landed in Apulia.

-In anticipation of the Turkish invasion of Apulia, Zurolo was appointed by Ferrante of Aragon (commonly called Ferdinand I of Naples) commander of the square (or commander of the garrison) of the city of Otranto, together with another captain, Giovanni Antonio Delli Falconi, who brought with him a handful of his most faithful followers from the city of Pulsano.
+In anticipation of the Ottoman invasion of Apulia, Zurolo was appointed by Ferrante of Aragon (commonly called Ferdinand I of Naples) as commander of the square (or commander of the garrison) of the city of Otranto, together with another captain, Giovanni Antonio Delli Falconi, who brought with him a handful of his most faithful followers from the city of Pulsano.

 The facade of the cathedral basilica of Santa Maria Annunziata, where the Otrantines took refuge during the Turkish siege, was violated by the attackers after the capture, with the destruction of the sacred frescoes except that of the Madonna, which once deconsecrated was transformed into a mosque.
 In 1481, after the liberation of Otranto by the troops of Alfonso, Duke of Calabria, in 1482 it was extensively remodeled and the facade rebuilt.